tiangolo/tiangolo.com/docs/github-fastapi.md

 The [FastAPI GitHub organization](https://github.com/fastapi){target=_blank} was created by me ([@tiangolo](https://github.com/tiangolo){target=_blank}) to hold and manage the open source projects.

-I personally manage the organization.

-I make the final decisions on the projects.
-I'm the <a href="https://en.wikipedia.org/wiki/Benevolent_dictator_for_life" class="external-link" target="_blank"><abbr title="Benevolent Dictator For Life">BDFL</abbr></a>. 😅
+I normally give the final review to each PR before merging them.
+I make the final decisions on the the project, I'm the <a href="https://en.wikipedia.org/wiki/Benevolent_dictator_for_life" class="external-link" target="_blank"><abbr title="Benevolent Dictator For Life">BDFL</abbr></a>. 😅

-I normally give the final review to each PR, commonly with some tweaking commits on top, before merging them.

 ## Repository Management